 (2) Payments under subsection (1) are to be made from the Tariff Equalisation Account.

 [Section 129G inserted by No. 18 of 2005 s.
-139; amended by No. 77 of 2006 s.
-17.]
+139; amended by No. 77 of 2006 Sch.
+1 cl.
+54(6).]

 129H.
 Information

 The Electricity Networks Corporation and the Regional Power Corporation must provide such information, or access to information, as is necessary to assist the Treasurer and the Authority to perform their functions under this Part.